mindspore-lab/mindone/mindone/diffusers/README.md

 > We've tried to provide a completely consistent interface and usage with the [huggingface/diffusers](https://github.com/huggingface/diffusers).
 > Only necessary changes are made to the [huggingface/diffusers](https://github.com/huggingface/diffusers) to make it seamless for users from torch.

+> [!IMPORTANT]
+> This project is still under active development and many features are not yet well-supported.
+> Development progress and plans are detailed in [Roadmap](#Roadmap).
+> Any contribution is welcome!

+> [!WARNING]
+> Due to differences in framework, some APIs will not be identical to [huggingface/diffusers](https://github.com/huggingface/diffusers) in the foreseeable future, see [Limitations](#Limitations) for details.

 🤗 Diffusers is the go-to library for state-of-the-art pretrained diffusion models for generating images, audio, and even 3D structures of molecules.
 Whether you're looking for a simple inference solution or training your own diffusion models, 🤗 Diffusers is a modular toolbox that supports both.
 Our library is designed with a focus on [usability over performance](https://huggingface.co/docs/diffusers/conceptual/philosophy#usability-over-performance), [simple over easy](https://huggingface.co/docs/diffusers/conceptual/philosophy#simple-over-easy), and [customizability over abstractions](https://huggingface.co/docs/diffusers/conceptual/philosophy#tweakable-contributorfriendly-over-abstraction).

 🤗 Diffusers offers three core components: